Unique islands link to a true Aussie Out There Western Australia experience

 Water sports lovers find a playground for windsurfing, fishing, diving, surfing or just a relaxing walk and swim on white sandy beaches.

-There is a flourishing wine industry in the Chapman Valley and a visit should include a meal of the region’s famous western rock lobster – or as the locals call it – crayfish.
+A visit should include a meal of the region’s famous western rock lobster – or as the locals call it – crayfish.

 November to June at Dongara and Geraldton, visitors can take an educational rock lobster tour and learn more about the industry.
 Magnificent coastal gorges at Kalbarri bring the outback to the coast and a stunning array of wildflowers paint the coastal strip every spring.